Bipolar Disorder Disability – How to Prove Your Claim to Receive Disability Benefits

 We work with your doctors, family members and other third parties to substantiate your bipolar disability claim.
 We are able to support your physician and others with appropriate counsel and information regarding your condition to promote an accurate diagnosis according to VA disability requirements.

 We understand what rating should be assigned for your level of bipolar disorder.
 We will gather the needed documentation to support the level of severity, and present all evidence to the VA in the most beneficial manner.

-Do not hesitate to appeal a denied claim.
-Our firm helps people across the country overturn claim denials for bipolar and other mental disorders.
-In most cases, we work on a contingency fee basis.
-This means that no retainer is required, and there are no fees until we win.
+Don’t hesitate to appeal a denied claim.
+The attorneys at Marc Whitehead & Associates helps people across the country overturn claim denials for bipolar and other mental disorders.
+In most cases, we will work on a contingency fee basis.
+This means that no retainer is required, and you don’t owe us a fee until we win your case.